HMS Implacable (1805): Anglo-Russian War

 The Anglo-Swedish force discovered the Russians off Hango Udd but the Russians retreated as the Allied ships followed them.
 Centaur and Implacable exhibited superior sailing and slowly outdistanced their Swedish allies.
-At 5am on 26 August Implacable caught up with a Russian straggler, the 74-gun Vsevolod (also Sewolod), under Captain Rudnew (or Roodneff).
+At 5am on 26 August Implacable caught up with a Russian straggler, the 74-gun Vsevolod (also Sewolod), under Captain Daniil Rudnev.

 Implacable and Vsevolod exchanged fire for about 20 minutes before Vsevolod ceased firing.
 Vsevolod hauled down her colours, but Hood recalled Implacable because the Russian fleet was approaching.
 During the fight Implacable lost six dead and 26 wounded; Vsevolod lost some 48 dead and 80 wounded.

 The Russian frigate Poluks then towed Vsevolod towards Rager Vik (Ragerswik or Rogerswick), but when Centaur started to chase them the frigate dropped her tow.
 The Russians sent out boats to bring her in, in which endeavor they almost succeeded.
 They did succeed in putting 100 men aboard her as reinforcements and to replace her casualties.

 However, just outside the port, Centaur was able to collide with Vsevolod.
 A party of seamen from Centaur then lashed her mizzen to the Russian bowsprit before Centaur opened fire.
 Vsevolod dropped her anchor and with both ships stuck in place, both sides attempted to board the other vessel.
 In the meantime, Implacable had come up and added her fire to the melee.
 After a battle of about half an hour, the Russian vessel struck again.